First Fully Online CACREP-Accredited CES Ph.D. Program

 Step 9: Interview

-Interviews for the Ph.D. program are by invitation only after review of the completed application.
-Interviews include both a group interview and a personal interview with our faculty.
-These interviews will take place on designated dates in the spring.
-Interviewed applicants will bear the expenses associated with travel to the campus of Regent University.
-Our preference is to have an in-person interview.
-In rare instances where circumstances do not permit, an alternative method such as Skype will be considered.
+Interviews for the PhD Program are by invitation only after review of the completed application by our esteemed faculty.
+Interviews are held virtually and will include both a group interview and a personal interview with faculty.
+These interviews will take place on designated dates in January 2021 via zoom or skype to best assist with an interactive interview experience for our applicants.
 It is expected that the candidate will be willing to discuss personal history within the interview process.
 Additional details will be provided to those invited for an interview.

-Applicants invited to the interview should keep in mind that an interview does not assure admission.
-The School of Psychology & Counseling reserves the right to determine in its sole discretion whether a candidate is suitable for admission to the Ph.D. program.
+Applicants invited to the virtual interview should keep in mind that an interview does not assure admission.
+The School of Psychology & Counseling reserves the right to determine in its sole discretion whether a candidate is suitable for admission to the PhD program.

 All forms related to application to the Ph.D.
 CES program may be requested through the School of Psychology & Counseling Admissions Office.
 Please feel free to contact the Office of Admissions at 757.352.4498 or email@example.com should you have any further questions about the application process.

 Note: All items submitted as part of the application process become the property of Regent University and cannot be returned.

 $875 per credit (In-state & Out-of-state)

 |University Services Fee (Online Students)||$550|

 Student Fees Per Semester